studiomitte/traefik-swarm/README.md

 Access Logs & Rotation
 ----------------------
+The example has access log enabled and will log all traefik to a mounted host directory, log rotation on the host system rotates the logs periodically.

-*   Create directory `/var/log/traefik` and mount it in traefik docker-compose file (will be created by init script)
+*   Create directory, e.g. `/var/log/traefik` and mount it in traefik docker-compose file

 ```
     volumes: